Snoopdorkydork/Final-Project/README.md

 9. Buildup Index (BUI)
 10. 10.Fire Weather Index (FWI)

-The output: Fire prediction is given in the written form in the console as well as a fun gif.
+Our output, fire prediction - " Fire" or " No Fire" is displayed in written form in the console as well as in the form of a  fun gif.

 Reach out to us, if you have any doubts or would like to make any suggestions.
 Thank you!